hexbatch/apple-core/v1/docs/layers/f-trading-layers/marketplace.md

 # Marketplace

-Allow things to be bought and sold:
+Allow things to be bought and sold: (or traded)
 * Tokens can be traded in ownership.
 A transfer of token sets where ownership is swapped between the two parties.
 * Uncreated tokens, in a pool, can be sold, when sold the tokens are created
 * Pools can be bought and sold